wheaney/social-freedom/README.md

   * Profile auto-publishes to SNS topic (optional, depends on account prefs)
   * Could use DynamoDB for this but S3 will do the auto-publish to SNS
   * Might just use one bucket for this and the images/video, organized by directories within the bucket
-* Aurora table of posts
+* DynamoDB table of posts
   * Stores metadata for all text and media posts
   * All posts can contain tags of other users, tags for categorization (including albums for media), and location data
   * An entry may get created from another users’ post (user tags), so “origin account id” is an optional field
   * Links to S3 files, for media
-    * Should only ever link to media within this account, if we copy tagged posts
+    * This should only ever link to media within this account, if we copy the media from tagged posts
+  * Same storage strategy as news feed entries: hardcoded primary key and usage of an auto-incrementing sort key to allow for Query to grab the X most recent
-* Aurora table of activities on a post
+* DynamoDB table of activities on a post
   * Stores metadata regarding all reactions/comments to a post
-  * Hash and range key, referencing post key and sort key of creation timestamp
+  * Same storage strategy as news feed entries: hardcoded primary key and usage of an auto-incrementing sort key to allow for Query to grab the X most recent
 * IAM roles for different permission levels
 * IAM groups for friends and other allowed follows
   * Accepting a friend/follow request adds the identity to this group
   * Could allow for creation of multiple groups, would work similar to Google Plus’ circles
 * Lambdas
+  * Requesting a follow
+    * Add the account ARN to an IAM Group for follows, would need to provide access to the "Follow accepted" Lambda or SNS topic
+    * Directly trigger a Lambda or publish to known SNS topic in the account you want to follow
+      * Would require that this Lambda ARN is deterministic, should be achievable if we know the account ARN and the Lambda function name never changes
+      * One of the parameters here might be the ARN to the Lambda that the other account should eventually call if the response is PENDING
+        * Not entirely necessary if the Lambda ARN is deterministic as described above
+  * Receiving a follow request
+    * One of 3 return values: DENIED, PENDING, and ACCEPTED
+      * DENIED if the requesting account is already blocked or this user account otherwise is set to auto-deny
+      * ACCEPTED if no auto-deny conditions are met and this user account is completely public
+        * Sort of a Twitter-style account, follow requests don't require acceptance
+      * PENDING if neither of the above
+        * Add this account ARN to a list somewhere for review on next log-in
   * Accepting a follow
-    * Adds cognito identity to appropriate IAM group
+    * Adds Cognito identity to appropriate IAM group, granting subscribe permissions to SNS topics and read permissions to posts and comments
+    * Directly trigger Lambda or publish to known SNS topic in the requesting account
-    * Notifies following account of add (SNS publish)
+  * Denying a following
+    * Directly trigger Lambda or publish to known SNS topic in the requesting account
   * Follow accepted, SNS topic subscription
     * Create subscription for news feed updates (optional, depends on account prefs)
     * Notify account owner (depending on account settings)